jeffThompson/CreativeProgramming2/Week06_Mask/README.md

 For our next project, we'll use face tracking to create a digital mask that is a self-portrait.
 Overlaid in realtime using [`tensorflow.js`](https://www.tensorflow.org/js) and `p5.js`, your mask should talk about your identity while being a visually rich experience.
 You'll think about who you are and what things are core to your identity: your personality, background, interests, values, gender/sexuality, and/or anything else that you want to share.

-The approach you take is up to you: your mask might be made of shapes drawn in code, a collage of images (or even videos!) on top of your face, typography, or some combination.
-Elements can be static or respond to your movements or even be interactive using your face.
+The approach you take is up to you: your mask might be made of shapes drawn in code, a collage of images (or even videos!) on top of your face, typography, some combination, or another cool approach you come up with.
+Elements can be static or respond to your movements or even be interactive using your face (think: position, scale, angle, speed of motion, position onscreen, etc).
 You might cover portions of your face or reveal others.
 The goal here is to not just think about making a visually cool project but one where your aesthetic decisions come together to tell a story about how you see and present yourself to the world.

 *Above: a selection of masks from different cultures in the [Smithsonian collection](https://www.si.edu/search?edan_q=mask&)*